 While specifications in descriptions are important, painting a picture of how this product fits into their lifestyle is key to getting your customer to add that product to the cart.

-Hypotenuse AI is a plugin that takes your product images, any keywords you might want to include to optimise for SEO, and generates a fluent, human-readable description automatically.
+Hypotenuse AI is a product description generator that takes your product images, any keywords you might want to include to optimise for SEO, and generates a fluent, human-readable description automatically.

 Detailed, filterable reviews